 If created through conversion of an existing structure containing historic architectural features, the conversion should be accomplished in a manner that preserves the historic architectural features of the structure.
 No exterior changes will be made that will hide historic architectural features or have a substantial adverse effect on the aesthetic, historic, or architectural significance and value of the structure, as determined by the Planning Board during its SEQR review of the Site Plan Application.

-There shall be no further subdivision of any lot containing an accessory dwelling unit in an accessory structure unless such lot has the acreage to contain at least two hundred percent (200%) (i.e. at least double) of the density acreage required for the district, and complies with all front, side and rear yard setback requirements for a principal dwelling unit within the Zoning District, as set forth in Section 50, the Area and Bulk Regulations.
+There shall be no further subdivision of any lot containing an accessory dwelling unit in an accessory structure unless such lot has the acreage to contain at least two hundred percent (200%) (i.e. at least double) of the acreage required for the district, and complies with all front, side and rear yard setback requirements for a principal dwelling unit within the Zoning District, as set forth in Section 50, the Area and Bulk Regulations.
 The accessory dwelling unit shall additionally be located no closer to any front property line than the principal dwelling unit on the lot.

 The accessory dwelling unit may require approval by the Columbia County Health Department for a new on-site sewage disposal system, or a determination that any existing sewage disposal system is adequate to accommodate the additional demands of the accessory dwelling unit in an accessory structure.
 Adequate water supply shall be demonstrated to support the additional dwelling unit.